sourcegraph/about/company/strategy.md

 # Sourcegraph master plan

-Everything we do stems from our [purpose](#purpose), to help *everyone* build software.
+Everything we do stems from our [purpose](#purpose), to make it so **everyone can code**.
 We'll accomplish that over the next 30 years by following our strategy:

 - 30 years
   - [Purpose](#purpose)